David Montagu, 4th Baron Swaythling: Political career

 As a peer, he took his seat in the House of Lords, but rarely attended, making his maiden speech on 5 June 1990, when he spoke strongly in support of the War Crimes Bill which would have permitted British courts to prosecute alleged Nazi war criminals living in Britain.
 His speech included the words: “The Jewish faith is centered on the idea of justice, not revenge.
 Those who believe that an eye-for-an-eye means revenge have no knowledge or understanding of the basic tenets of Judaism.
 The phrase means only that justice demands equal treatment."
 He suggested that trials of alleged war criminals would help to keep alive the awareness of the horrors of the past.
 The Act was rejected by the House of Lords, but the Parliament Acts 1911 and 1949 were invoked and so it became law in 1991 as the War Crimes Act.

 Other interests

 Montagu was involved with a number of charities, many within the Jewish community.
 He was a keen racehorse owner (his most famous horse was Zongalero, which came second in the 1979 Grand National), and a founder member of the British Horse Racing Board.
 He was a bridge player, an art collector and a supporter of the Royal National Theatre.

 Family

-Montagu married Christiane Françoise Dreyfus (born 1927, died 2021) known as "Ninette", on 14 December 1951 and they had three children:
+Montagu married Christiane Françoise Dreyfus, known as "Ninette", on 14 December 1951 and they had three children: